 AWS CLI in S3

-AWS CLI (AWS Command Line Interface) is a command line interface for working with AWS services.
+AWS CLI (AWS Command Line Interface) is a command-line interface for working with AWS services.

-Customize AWS CLI
+Configure AWS CLI

-1. Set up access to S3
+1. Configure access to S3

-Access can be configured by the Account Owner or a user with the role of iam.admin.
+Access can be configured by the Account Owner or a user with the iam.admin role.

 2. Install the client